Desperado-Jia/DeepRec/README.md

 # Daiquiri (DeepRec)

-**Daiquiri** is an easy-to-use, end-to-end large scale and scalable toolkit of machine-learning, deep-learning and reinforcement learning based recommender system, which can be used for building your own custom recommender system efficiently and easily.
+**Daiquiri** is an easy-to-use, end-to-end and large scale scalable toolkit of machine-learning, deep-learning and reinforcement learning based recommender system, which can be used for building your own custom recommender system efficiently and easily.

 This package is based on Python3.6, **TensorFlow(1.12.0)**, and using tensorflow high level API Dataset and Estimator for constructing input function and model function, tensorflow-serving for serving the model.

+In training phase, the system support three kinds of device topology:

+* Single machine CPU version
+* Single machine multi GPUs version (e.g. Ring Allreduce)
+* Multi machine multi GPUs version (e.g. Parameter Server)

 **Essential tools**: